-This nutritious Zesty Quinoa Salad with Pomelo is a deliciously satisfying refreshing dish.
+This nutritious zesty quinoa pomelo salad with cilantro sauce is a deliciously satisfying refreshing dish.
 Perfect as a light vegetarian meal or served alongside chicken or seafood dishes.

-Pomelo season is still in full swing and today I am sharing Zesty Quinoa Salad with Pomelo.
+Pomelo season is still in full swing and today I am sharing quinoa pomelo salad recipe.
 This simple dish tastes delicious served with a drizzle of aromatic cilantro sauce.

 How to peel a pomelo

 Because of their large size pomelos should be peeled a little differently than other citrus fruit.
-I’ve included a photo of how I like to peel my pomelos in the gallery below.
+I’ve included a photo of how I like to peel my pomelos in the gallery above.

 How to make Asian inspired cilantro sauce

 This cilantro sauce is really simple to make.
-All you need to do is roughly chop the ginger, garlic and chilli, combine with the rest of the sauce ingredients and blitz for a minute or so (or even less, depending on your blender).
+All you need to do is roughly chop the ginger, garlic and chilli, combine with the rest of the sauce ingredients and blitz for a minute or so until smooth.
 Then simply pour over the salad and enjoy!

 More pomelo recipes